Job postings including internships can be accessed here.

 (Requires login or creation of account.)

-Undergraduate students enrolled in the Cotsakos College of Business may pursue the Bachelor of Science degree in Accounting, Finance, Financial Planning, Global Business, Management, Marketing, or Professional Sales.
-The College also offers a Bachelor of Arts in Economics, minors in Accounting, Economics, and Professional Sales (for all students) and a minor in business administration (for students who are not pursuing a business degree).
+Undergraduate students enrolled in the Cotsakos College of Business may pursue the Bachelor of Science in Accounting, Finance, Financial Planning, Global Business, Management, Marketing, or Professional Sales.
+The College also offers a Bachelor of Arts in Economics, minors in Accounting, Economics, and Professional Sales (for all students) and a minor in Business Administration (for students who are not pursuing a business degree).

 The Cotsakos College of Business continually updates and revises its curriculum so that it is both competitive and contemporary.
 All Cotsakos College of Business students must complete the University Core Curriculum and graduation requirements of the University, the business core, specified directed elective business degree credit requirements, and the credit hour requirements of their major.

 Students pursue a curriculum that provides coverage in areas that form the context for business such as ethical and global issues, and the influence of diversity and political, social, legal, regulatory, and technological issues on organizations.
 Finally, Cotsakos College of Business degree programs require all students to obtain foundation knowledge in the areas of behavioral sciences, mathematics and statistics, and economics.

 Cotsakos College of Business students earn Professional Enrichment (PE) points through their active involvement and/or participation in selected activities such as workshops, seminars, forums, training sessions, and specified career development programs.
 The Professional Enrichment initiative offers a wide range of co-curricular activities that enhance students' educational experience, oftentimes by focusing on valuable "soft skills."